itzdaimy/popcornrp-customs-ESX-/README.md

 You are free to modify this license as per the attached license. **Please read and understand the license**, as it is a slightly modified MIT License.

 This resource is released with no support or promise of support.
 It is released as is, and we may make changes as we see fit.
-You may suggest changes, but we won't add or develop them unless we see a need for that function for our server Popcorn Roleplay.
-We have thoroughly tested this resource with our small community, but feel free to report any issues that may arise.
+You may suggest changes.
+We have thoroughly tested this resource with our small community, but feel free to report any issues that may arise, to me personally or in my discord server.

 Thank you, and enjoy!